Social Justice Institute

 - Understand and explain what racism, sexism, heterosexism, and classism are as well as how they are maintained by power and privilege.

 - Understand and explain the interconnectedness of identity and the power/privilege given by their identity groups.

 - Understand and explain the difference between prejudice, discrimination, and oppression as well as the difference between appreciation/celebration of diversity and working for social justice.

 - Develop action plans to apply the knowledge gained at the institution and in the community.

-- Develop strong leadership and critical thinking skills
+- Develop strong leadership and critical thinking skills.

-For information on the Social Justice Institute, contact Venus L. Ricks at 717-867-6165.
+For information on the Social Justice Institute, contact the Office of Multicultural Affairs at 717-867-6235.